 If a certified operation has its certification revoked it cannot reapply for 5 years.
-In addition, anyone who knowingly labels or sells a product as organic that isn’t, faces a civil penalty of up to $11,000.
-The financial penalty seems miniscule, especially for a huge company, but perhaps the threat of having ones certification revoked for 5 years helps keep companies in line.
+In addition, anyone who knowingly labels or sells a product as organic that isn’t faces a civil penalty of up to $11,000.
+The financial penalty seems minuscule, especially for a huge company, but perhaps the threat of having one’s certification revoked for 5 years helps keep companies in line.

 Any person who suspects a violation of NOP regulations may file a complaint via the NOP website.

 We’ve learned about general requirements for becoming an accredited certifying agent or certified organic operation, the makeup and role of the National Organic Standards Board, what the National List is, and what happens to those who violate the NOP.